 FIRE Summer Fellows attend a weekly seminar series.

-FIRE Summer Fellows are awarded a modest scholarship at the end of the fellowship period (the amount will be announced during the application process in 2018).
+FIRE Summer Fellows are awarded a modest scholarship at the end of the fellowship period.

 Applications open each spring semester.
 Please contact Dr. Ian Page for more information.